 Personality Isn’t permanent

-This is a review & summary of the book Personality Isn’t Permanent by author Dr. Benjamin Hardy.
+Personality Isn’t Permanent is the new book by author Dr. Benjamin Hardy.

 “Never mind searching for who you are.
 Search for the person you aspire to be.”– Robert Brault